Scripterra/tuto-table-scroll/README.md

 | Row 15 | 0        | 0        | 0        | 0        | 0        |

-Let's create a function that take in input the data we want to display:
+Let's create a function that takes as input the data we want to display:
 - First, we remove children from the containers `HeaderTop`, `HeaderLeft` and `Grid`.
-- Then, we add a `CellTop` for each column from "Column 1".
+- Then, we add a `CellTop` for each column from "Column 1" in the header row.
 - Finally, for each row of the remaining array, we add the first element as a `CellLeft` and the others as `CellGrid`.

 ```gdscript